deeplearning4j/deeplearning4j/welldressed-recommendation-engine.md

 By way of experiment, I translated the algorithm to a program that could suggest color harmonies in sync with the weather.
 I added clothes to that program, which created Well Dressed.

-Well Dressed is an app that suggests clothes to wear or buy based on how you look, as well as on the weather, occasion and your budget.
-It’s a one-man operation (for now!).
+*Well Dressed* is an app that suggests clothes to wear or buy based on how you look, as well as on the weather, occasion and your budget.
+It [debuted at Web Summit 2015 in Ireland](http://goos3d.ie/best-startups-at-web-summit-2015/), and it’s a one-man operation (for now!).
 As a side-note, even though I’m good with pattern-based thinking, I do not have an academic background.
 I lack patience and feel the need to create, rather than to completely understand what I’m doing.

 ## Problem